Science and technology | National Library of Australia (NLA)

 Fellowship presentation: Early Philippine Palaeontology

-Dr Pauline Basilia presents her recent Fellowship research on the contributions of H. Otley Beyer to Philippine Pleistocene research.
+Dr Pauline Basilia presented her recent Fellowship research on the contributions of H. Otley Beyer to Philippine Pleistocene research.

 Event